sensoMarek/SensoRob/interfaces/sensorob_ik/README.md

         If False, forward kinematics will be not computed (default: 'True')

-    'logs_folder_path':
-        The path to the log folder in your PC, where files will be stored when performing IK test (default: '/home/jakub/ros2_ws/src/SensoRob/sensorob_logs/ik')
 ```

 During the test there are prints (hints) in second terminal where ik_interface was launched about progress.